Knightrel/Prototype-HS110/README.md

 Requirements:

 a.
-Stand-alone bridge (PC, Raspberry) running node.js and version 2.1 of "TP-LinkServer.js"
+Stand-alone bridge (PC, Raspberry) running node.js and version 2.1 of "TP-LinkServer.js"  The attached is a separate copy for your convenience.

 Instruction to tester: